lego12239/wapp/README.md

+This is a fork of https://github.com/lego12239/wapp.

+ This adds the ability to serve static content using fcopy without reading the entire file into memory first.
+This might undermine some of the deliberate security of wapp, but some care was taken.
+Feedback regarding security welcome.

 This is a fork of original wapp from D. Richard Hipp with some changes:

 - support of PUT, PATCH, DELETE http methods;